By Harold Pinter

 Winner of four Tony Awards®, Lerner and Loewe’s classic musical is a hymn to an era of leadership that upheld idealism and championed the potential of humankind, brought vividly to life by STC Associate Artistic Director Alan Paul (Kiss Me, Kate, Man of La Mancha).

-Buy your Season Tickets today!
+Order your Season Tickets today!

 Reserve your season tickets today and enjoy reserved seating, free exchanges, flexible payment plans, deep discounts and so much more.

-Select a Season Subscription
+Select a Series

 All titles, artists and dates subject to change.